 It has been used for thousands of years in traditional medicine, with South American villagers even chewing the leaves while working to give them a natural energy boost.
-It was even used in countless tonics and medicines in the late 19th century, being wildly popular in American and British druggist’s stores.
+It was used in countless tonics and medicines in the late 19th century, wildly popular in American and British druggist’s stores.

 While cocaine may have some medical value, that does not mean it is the safest thing for a patient to take.
 Whether taken recreationally or medicinally, there are several risks involved in using coke.
 From increased heart rate, paranoia, and anxiety to addiction, heart attacks, and death, the side effects of taking cocaine could be serious.